Manuel Felguérez: Early life

-He returned to Mexico in 1950 for family reasons and between then and 1954, he studied for a bachelor's degree in anthropology and history as well as taking classes in modern art at Mascarones and studying the craft of terracotta at La Esmeralda with Francisco Zúñiga.
+He returned to Mexico in 1950 for family reasons, and he studied through 1954 for a bachelor's degree in anthropology and history, while also taking classes in modern art at Mascarones and studying the craft of terracotta at La Esmeralda with Francisco Zúñiga.
 He met his first wife, Ruth Rohde in 1951.
 Their families would not let them marry so they eloped.
-Later to appease the families, they married again in a Catholic church.
-He tried to sell sculptures made in his workshop, without success but did make some money by designing lamps for Enrique Anhalt.
+To appease the families, they later married again in a Catholic church.
+He tried to sell sculptures made in his workshop without success, but he did make some money by designing lamps for Enrique Anhalt.
 He and his wife moved to Puerto Escondido and had a store selling handcrafts.

 In 1952, he obtained a scholarship from the French government to study again in Paris at the Colarossi Academy.

 He returned to France with his wife and daughter, with a large studio in the Casa de Mexico, where he met Lilia Carrillo, who was then married to Ricardo Guerra.
 He divorced his wife in 1959, with two children, and soon afterwards married Carrillo.
 They remained married until Carrillo died in 1974, five years after a ruptured aneurysm in her back left her paralyzed.
 He married his third wife Mercedes Oteyza shortly thereafter.

 Over the course of his lifetime Felguérez took on a variety of occupations in addition to art, sometimes out of necessity.
-These roles included; taxidermist, anthropologist, artisan, researcher and teacher.
+These roles included: taxidermist, anthropologist, artisan, researcher and teacher.
 He was a professor at the Ibero-American University and the National Autonomous University of Mexico, retiring after thirty years, and never depended on art sales to live.
 As a teacher, his most important focus was to teach students to be original.
 He stated that it was hard for him to sell his work and sometimes large quantities of pieces could accumulate without sale.

 Felguérez worked as an artist until late in life.
 He had homes in Colorado and the Olivar de los Padres neighborhood of Mexico City, as well as a workshop at the Abstract Art Museum in Zacatecas.
 He died from COVID-19 during the COVID-19 pandemic in Mexico on June 8, 2020, at the age of 91.